srinivasa-mallidi/SM-MachineLearning/MLProjects/Multi-Modal COVID-19 Diagnosis Using Chest X-rays and Patient Metadata/README.md

 #### Dataset Explanation

-The dataset used in this case study is sourced from the Kaggle dataset "COVIDx CXR-2" by Andy Czhao.
+The dataset used in this case study is sourced from the "https://figshare.com/articles/dataset/COVID-19_Chest_X-Ray_Image_Repository/12580328"..
 It contains a comprehensive collection of chest X-ray images along with metadata for each patient.
 The dataset structure is as follows:

 -   **covid_cx_dataset**
     -   **metadata.csv**: Contains patient metadata and image labels.